-Attackers are known to sometimes pose as the CEO or executive of a company, and then send emails to employees in finance.
-They then request them to transfer money to the account that they control.
+Attackers are known to sometimes pose as the CEO or executive of a company and send emails to employees in finance.
+The fraudsters then request that the employees transfer money to an account that the attackers control.
 This could also be an email to an employee from another department that may be tricked because they trust an email coming “from the CEO”.

-Account compromise occurs when executives’ or employee’s email account are hacked.
+Account compromise occurs when executives’ or employees’ email accounts are accessed by an unauthorized individual, often as a result of credentials exposed by a previous targeted phishing campaign.
 This access is then used to request invoice payments to vendors listed in their email contacts.
-Afterwards, the payments are sent to fraudulent bank accounts.
+Afterward, the payments are sent to fraudulent bank accounts.
 This not only damages the vendors financially but can ruin the reputation of the company itself.